 4. Eat with awareness.

 Unconscious eating is all too common during this time of year.
 Mindless grazing is a major culprit of improper food combinations, adding up unnecessary calories, overtaxing the digestion and systemic toxic build-up.
 If you are going to a potluck, try to eat a healthy meal before the party to fill up and just allow yourself one or two indulgences while there.
 If someone brings in holiday snacks, cookies or candies to work, just say “NO”.
-One cookie often leads to another, especially when you are bored and stressed out at work.
-No matter what the situation, just keep awareness while eating and really ask yourself “do I need this?”
+One cookie often leads to another, especially when you are bored, tired and stressed out at work.
+No matter the situation, just keep awareness while eating and really ask yourself “do I need this?”.

 5. Avoid improper food combinations.